Updynasir01/faal/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📝 License
+## License

 This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- Somali language and cultural consultants
-- React and Tailwind CSS communities
-- MongoDB and Node.js communities

-## 📞 Support
+## Support

-For support and questions, please contact the development team or create an issue in the repository.
+For support and questions, please open an issue in the repository.